pfhawkins/hyperverses-site/source/hv-linearity.html.md

 I find the diffusion of the narrative's chronology to be isolating.
 Each node feels disjointed from the node I just read.
 A character is referenced from node to node, but half of their actions are incomprehensible.
 While as a reader of doorstop-sized trilogies I have grown accustomed to keeping lots of disparate information about the narrative in memory, I now have to keep twice as much in mind[^cf2] as I would otherwise.
 Hypertext stories are much less likely to cohere in my brain than more traditional narratives.

-When I "finish" a work of hypertext, I always find myself wondering if I have indeed finished it.
+When I “finish” a work of hypertext, I always find myself wondering if I have indeed finished it.
 Is there another, more satisfying branch of the story I ought to  have read?
 Did I neglect to click on a node that would have provided me with just the kick of additional context needed to more completely comprehend the author's intent?

 What if I managed to build a topology of the work, a map of each and every node, of all the links from node to node?
 What if I read each of the paths that can be taken?
 How could I compare them?
 Surely the author didn't intend for me to go through the hassle of attempting to determine the property lines of the work, the acreage of the writing, much less go in and start getting information on the foundation from an inspector, on the plumbing from a plumber, etc. etc. While that may be a more complete understanding of the writing, surely the author hopes or realizes that the reader might only read one path and toss the rest of the electrons aside, teleporting them back from whence they came[^cf3].